-9 PYs (7 PYs requested for FY 2020-21) in OPP to coordinate and lead public outreach and communication efforts with the wide variety of stakeholders in communities that lack safe drinking water.
-These stakeholders include residents of DACs (many of whom are non-English speaking), water system officials serving small DACs, elected officials, civic and religious organizations, and farmers.
-Because of the nature of the drinking water systems being addressed, reaching the goals of the SAFER Program will require a higher level of community engagement than other Board programs.
+9 PYs total in OPP to coordinate and lead public outreach, engagement, and communication efforts with the wide variety of stakeholders in communities that lack safe drinking water.
+Stakeholders include residents of DACs (many of whom are non-English speaking), water system officials serving small DACs, elected officials, civic and religious organizations, and farmers.
+OPP will lead engagement and coordination with Native American tribal water systems, tribal governments, and tribal communities.
+OPP will also lead and coordinate with DDW and DFA on the Advisory Group and development and implementation of pilot projects.
+Because of the nature of the drinking water systems being addressed, reaching the goals of the SAFER Program requires a higher level of community engagement than other State Water Board programs.
+All positions are associated with implementation tasks.

 4 PYs in DAS for accounting work related to managing the posting of payments, preparing journal entries and detailed daily reports, reconciling budget appropriations to control agency and State Controller’s Office records, reviewing cash transfer letters for payments, preparing weekly, monthly, and annual reconciliations, management reports, and financial statements.
 For the new fund and revenue stream(s), these positions also will provide ongoing cash flow analysis, and review auditing standards and year-end reporting standards to ensure compliance with Generally Accepted Accounting Principles and State and Federal regulations.
+All positions are associated with administrative tasks.

-2 PYs requested for FY 2020-21 in DIT to provide Information Technology system support of enhancements for GIS technology and application development.
+2 PYs in DIT to provide Information Technology system support of enhancements for GIS technology and application development.
 The positions will also provide ongoing maintenance for these systems.
 The position assigned to the GIS unit would support the enhanced Human Right to Water web portal, including maps and reports of contaminated aquifers and state smalls that exceed primary federal and state drinking water standards.
 This position would be responsible for providing GIS technical system architecture and systems development support of the new GIS services included in the new public web portal.
-The positions assigned to the application development unit would design, build, implement, and maintain Water Board systems that will provide data management and project tracking for the programing, managing and sharing Program data.
+The positions assigned to the application development unit would design, build, implement, and maintain State Water Board systems that will provide data management and project tracking for the programing, managing and sharing Program data.
+All positions are associated with administrative tasks.

-1 PY in OPA to provide messaging, fact sheets, press releases, and media outreach to explain and provide media updates in support of the ten years of annual funding through the SADW Fund.
-The position would assist by developing content for social media; reviewing collateral and providing feedback on messaging, using plain language and readability; and attending stakeholder meetings to assist with messaging.
+1 PY in OPA to provide messaging, fact sheets, press releases, and media outreach to explain and provide media updates in support of the ten (10) years of annual funding through the SADW Fund.
+The position develops content for social media; reviews collateral and provides feedback on messaging, using plain-language and readability concepts; and attends stakeholder meetings to assist with messaging.
+The position is associated with administrative tasks.

 1 PY in DWQ’s Groundwater Ambient Monitoring and Assessment (GAMA) Unit to prepare the maps of high-risk areas.
 These maps are updated at least annually based on updated information received and used to prepare the needs assessment and fund expenditure plan.
+The position is associated with administrative tasks.

+In summary, twenty-eight (28) positions are associated with administrative tasks and forty-three (43) positions are associated with implementation tasks.
+The total estimated cost for the administrative positions is less than $4.9 million (approximately 3.8 percent of the $130 million anticipated in the SADW Fund) and the total estimated costs for the implementation positions is less than $8 million.

 Process Improvement Areas

 During FY 2019-20 the State Water Board worked on several areas to improve and streamline internal processes and coordination.
 These efforts will continue in FY 2020-21.